 Our Permit Application Guide provides a step by step, comprehensive overview to help guide you through the permit application process.
 We highly recommend you download and follow this Guide to ensure your submitted application is complete and you have provided all required information.

-Sturgeon Lake One-Window Permitting Program
+Sturgeon Lake One-Window Permitting Program Has Ended

 Streamlined Approvals for Minor Works